skarllot/visualstudio-docs.pt-br/docs/extensibility/changing-the-text-of-a-menu-command.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 5db97d19b1b823388a465bba15d057b30ff0b3ce
+ms.sourcegitcommit: ff8ecec19f8cab04ac2190f9a4a995766f1750bf
-ms.openlocfilehash: ba6acf73a84a7a6ff5ae0c513bc5e8cf74111719
+ms.openlocfilehash: bdd26e987f239e6f24d6000154c0b04eee48161d
 ms.contentlocale: pt-br
-ms.lasthandoff: 02/22/2017
+ms.lasthandoff: 08/24/2017

 ---
-# <a name="changing-the-text-of-a-menu-command"></a>Alterar o texto de um comando de Menu
+# <a name="changing-the-text-of-a-menu-command"></a>Changing the Text of a Menu Command
-As etapas a seguir mostram como alterar o rótulo de texto de um comando de menu usando o <xref:System.ComponentModel.Design.IMenuCommandService>service.</xref:System.ComponentModel.Design.IMenuCommandService>
+The following steps show how to change the text label of a menu command by using the <xref:System.ComponentModel.Design.IMenuCommandService> service.

-## <a name="changing-a-menu-command-label-with-the-imenucommandservice"></a>Alterar um rótulo de comando de menu com o IMenuCommandService
+## <a name="changing-a-menu-command-label-with-the-imenucommandservice"></a>Changing a menu command label with the IMenuCommandService

-1. Crie um projeto do VSIX chamado `MenuText` com um comando de menu chamado **ChangeMenuText**.
-Para obter mais informações, consulte [criando uma extensão com um comando de Menu](../extensibility/creating-an-extension-with-a-menu-command.md).
+1. Create a VSIX project named `MenuText` with a menu command named **ChangeMenuText**.
+For more information, see [Creating an Extension with a Menu Command](../extensibility/creating-an-extension-with-a-menu-command.md).

-2. No arquivo .vstc, adicione o `TextChanges` sinalizar para o comando de menu, conforme mostrado no exemplo a seguir.
+2. In the .vstc file, add the `TextChanges` flag to your menu command, as shown in the following example.

     ```xml
     <Button guid="guidChangeMenuTextPackageCmdSet" id="ChangeMenuTextId" priority="0x0100" type="Button">